ribbybibby/container-image-exporter/README.md

 for the cluster role.

-Additionally, it will use any available cloud-specific credentials that are configured for the `container-image-inventory` pod when interacting with Google Container Registry, Google Artifact Registry, AWS ECR or Azure Container Registry.
+Additionally, it will use any available cloud-specific credentials that are configured for the `container-image-exporter` pod when interacting with Google Container Registry, Google Artifact Registry, AWS ECR or Azure Container Registry.

-You can also modify the contents of the `container-image-inventory-docker-config` secret to add static credentials for other registries.
+You can also modify the contents of the `container-image-exporter-docker-config` secret to add static credentials for other registries.

 ### Cache Duration